avipars/CS-Resources/cpp_workshop/Exam_2022/README.md

 Q7 B

 I typed out the code for the multiple choice questions as well, and they will be in the same directory.
+Note that the code is not necessarily one-to-one with the final exam, the changes that I may have made are very minor and easy to revert.
+Feel free to fork this or copy the code, run it, and make changes!